 The purpose of calibration is to ensure reliable measurement results.
 The calibration procedure is determined by an organisation itself based on its requirements.

-Metrosert provides calibration services for over 200 types of measuring instruments: volume, mass, force, torque, geometric values, pressure, temperature, heat energy, time, frequency, electrical quantities and flow meters.
+Metrosert provides calibration services for over 200 types of measuring instruments: volume, mass, force, torque, geometric values, pressure, temperature, time, frequency, electrical quantities and flow meters.

 The reliability of calibration results of AS Metrosert is guaranteed by the shortest traceability chain in Estonia to SI units of an international measurement standard.